 - The Targeting

-One of the biggest factors is targetting.
+One of the biggest factors is targeting.
 How broad or detailed depends on your strategy, your product, and your goal.
-There is no one formula and it’s something you need to research – or get professional help to understand your audience.
+There is no one formula for Facebook advertising and it’s something you need to research – or get professional help to understand your audience.

 - Ad Duration